dbist/docs/v2.2/topology-patterns.md

 ### Basic structure for minimum resilience

 Each region defines an availability zone.
-3 or more regions are recommended.
-Similiar to the Local Topology, more regions can be added dynamically.
+Three or more regions are recommended.
+Similar to the [local](#single-local-datacenter) topology, more regions can be added dynamically.
 It is recommended to have homogenous configuration among the regions for simplified operations.
 For sophisticated workloads, each region could have different node count and node specification.
 This heterogeneous configuration could better handle regional specific concurrency and load characteristics.
 The network latency among the regions is expected to be linear to the distance among the nodes.
-T

 The diagram below depicts asymmetrical setup where the Central is closer to the West than the East.
 This configuration will provide better write latency to the write workloads in the West and Central.